evgenii-poliakoff/lightcones/README.md

 ./build.sh
 ```

-Then cd to the tutorials subfolder and explore the jupyter notebooks:
+Then cd to the notebooks subfolder and explore the jupyter notebooks:

 ```
-cd tutorials
+cd notebooks
 ```

 ## Supported Options